stoeps13/connections-doc/source/admin/customize/t_admin_common_change_font_styles.md

 2. Create a <theme\_name\>Theme directory in the customizationDir directory.

+    !!! note
-    **Note:** Each theme, for example: "red", "green", "onyx", "gen4", "hikari", \(the default theme\) has a theme customization folder called customizationDir/themes/<theme\_name\>Theme/.
+    Each theme, for example: "red", "green", "onyx", "gen4", "hikari", \(the default theme\) has a theme customization folder called customizationDir/themes/<theme\_name\>Theme/.
 So the customization folder for the hikari theme is customizationDir/themes/hikariTheme/.

     For information about the location of the customizationDir directory, see [Determining where to save your customizations](t_customize_find_custom_directory.md).